Setting: The riverfront in Hartford, CT.

-Jason and I settle down on a green patch of grass in Riverfront Park.
-The fireworks are spent and the crowds have gone home, but the 25i-NBOMe continues to burn strong in our minds.
+Jason and I settle down on a green patch of grass in Riverfront Plaza.
+The fireworks are spent and the crowds have gone home.
 We are alone except for the cleanup crew, who rustle around collecting garbage and putting away equipment.
 They give us some strange looks as we remain there into the wee hours of the morning, but mostly they leave us alone.

 Floodlights illuminate the city park.
 I feel like we are lying in the middle of a football field, complete with stadium lighting.
 We have found grassy solitude right here on the riverfront – our own urban meadow, boxed in by concrete.
 It’s small, but on psychedelics your interpretation is everything.
 From the smallest patch of grass I can take in the whole of human civilization, the planet, the whole damn universe.

 I look around.
-The world has red and blue highlights with whispers of green, all bristling with electric energy.
-Shadows flicker with streaks of violet.
+The world bristles with electric energy.
+Everything looks pixelated, glowing red and blue with whispers of green.
+Streaks of violet flicker in the shadows.
 If this were a television, it would need to be recalibrated.
-But it is my mind whose dials have been twisted and turned, the sound distorted, the reception clear but somehow alien.
+But it is my mind whose dials have been twisted, the sound distorted, the reception clear but tuned to an alien station.
 Things look dreamlike, even cartoonish.
 The level of detail is almost overwhelming.

 Sparkling pixels of pure color turn in place all around me, dividing and subdividing endlessly.
 The grass, appearing magenta and vivid green at the same time, shines under the floodlights like a carpet of tinsel.